payose/promptflix/README.md

 2. **AI-Powered Search** - Our intelligent system processes your request and understands your preferences

-3. **Get Personalized Recommendations** - Receive curated movie suggestions that match your description, complete with ratings, posters, and details
+3. **Get Personalised Recommendations** - Receive curated movie suggestions that match your description, complete with ratings, posters, and details

-4. **Discover & Watch** - Browse your results and find your next favorite movie
+4. **Discover & Watch** - Browse your results and find your next favourite movie

 ## Features